AdaCore/learn/content/courses/advanced-ada/parts/data_types/types_representation.rst

 the :ada:`Months` enumeration.
 As expected, the compiler needs to store the strings used in the :ada:`Months_Image` function when compiling this code.
-Similarly, the compiler needs to store strings for the :ada:`Months` enumeration for the :ada:`'Image` attribute.
+Similarly, the compiler needs to store strings for the :ada:`Months` enumeration for the :ada:`Image` attribute.

-Sometimes, we don't need to call the :ada:`'Image` attribute for a type.
+Sometimes, we don't need to call the :ada:`Image` attribute for a type.
 In this case, we could save some storage by eliminating the strings associated with the type.
 Here, we can use the :ada:`Discard_Names` aspect to request the compiler to reduce |mdash| as much as possible |mdash| the amount of storage